sstarr1879/sstarr1879/README.md

 # About Me

 Hi!
-I'm a systems engineering PhD researcher and AI engineer focused on workflow architecture, human/AI reliance calibration, and applications of responsible AI in high-consequence decision environments.
-I’ve served across the U.S. Government and Department of Defense enabling data-driven insights and rapid software delivery.
+I'm a systems engineering PhD student and AI engineer focused on workflow architecture, human/AI reliance calibration, and applications of responsible AI in high-consequence decision environments.
+I’ve previously served across the U.S. Government and Department of Defense enabling data-driven insights and rapid software delivery.

 I occasionally write about responsible AI engineering, rapid software prototyping, and decision-support workflows: